HRI-UESTC/CFM-HRI-RGB-D-action-database/readme.md

 # UESTC RGB-D Action Database
 UESTC RGB-D Action Database contains 40 categories of aerobic exercise.
-We utilize 2 Kinect V2 cameras in 8 fixed directions and 1 round direction to capture these actions with the data modality of RGB video, 3D skeleton sequences and depth map sequences.
+We utilized 2 Kinect V2 cameras in 8 fixed directions and 1 round direction to capture these actions with the data modalities of RGB video, 3D skeleton sequences and depth map sequences.

 The camera1 is fixed in the front view and we move the camera2 to 8 different directions.
 We record three kinds of data from Kinect V2, Skeleton, RGB Video and Depth Image at 30 Hz.
 The subjects perform 3 repetitions of each action in a fixed direction while perform each action until the capture finished in the round direction.
 Prior to each recording, the subjects are given instructions on how actions to perform, however no specific details about performance style or speed are given to subjects.